Top Tips How to Decorate Your Home Spanish Style

 If you have a covered verandah, why not turn it into a warm, inviting outdoor space.
 Furnish with brightly-coloured chunky chairs and low sofas.
 You could even build a fireplace so that guests can linger long after the sun has set and enjoy a few more glasses of Spanish red.

-Thinking about moving to Spain?
+If you are thinking about moving to Spain?
 The following pages might appeal to you: